4d/docs/docs/API/FileHandleClass.md

 :::note

-Object resources are released when no more references exist in memory, which occurs for example at the end of the method execution for local variables.
-If you want to "force" the release of object resources at any moment, you have to [nullify its references](../Concepts/dt_object.md#resources).
+Object resources, such as documents, are released when no more references exist in memory, which occurs for example at the end of the method execution for local variables.
+If you want to "force" the release of object resources at any moment, you can [nullify its references](../Concepts/dt_object.md#resources).

 :::